 The exact cause of colorectal cancer is not known.
 Most cases begin as small growths, or polyps, inside the colon or rectum.

 What are the symptoms?

-Colorectal cancer usually does not cause symptoms until after it has begun to spread.
+Colorectal cancer usually doesn't cause symptoms until after it has started to spread.
 See your doctor if you have any of these symptoms: